arunselvakumar/InspiringQuotes/README.md

 What happens is not important as how you react to what happens

 the biggest reason why people do this is that they underestimate the work and overestimate their capabilities.

+All self-help and productivity advice ultimately boils down to the same thing: A little planning.
+Prioritization.
+Taking action on the hard stuff.
+Procrastinating on the stuff that doesn’t matter.
+Finishing.

+That’s it.
+It doesn’t need to be more complicated than that.